 People take special baths in the morning of this festival and put an earthen pot filled with neem leaves, flowers & even coconuts.
 This is one of the rituals they follow.
 In many houses in Maharashtra, they take a decked up stick which is generally a bamboo stick, and stick it in the mud in the front of the house.

 At the top of the stick is a piece of shiny cloth tied like a flag.
 Then they hang a pot from the other side of the stick and put colorful flowers around it, or put a garland of flowers around the pot.
 This stick with a cloth, a pot, and flowers is a symbol of victory that is celebrated in this festival.

 Luxury Train tour packages for Maharashtra

 People of Maharashtra wear new and colorful clothes to mark this festival.
 They prepare different types of sweet & ‘prasad’ which is a special food prepared in a unique way.
-It is then offered to God before the household shares it and eats it.
+It is then offered to God before the family members eat them.
 The special preparation is believed by the local people to make them fight diseases faster.
 It is said that the immunity system gets better and stronger after eating this ‘prasad’.

-People of different households also make delicious sweets and deserts on this special festival.
+People of different households also make delicious sweets and desserts at this special festival.
 Some of the most famous sweet dishes are fresh ‘jelebis’ and ‘Shirkhand’ also.
-People savor these sweets with friends, neighbours, and relatives and have a celebration.
+People savor these sweets with friends, neighbors, and relatives and celebrate this festival.

 You may also read related articles: